rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 ## Pre-RFC and RFC

 > NOTE: In general, if you are not proposing a _new_ feature or substantial
-> change to rust or the ecosystem, you don't need to follow the RFC process.
+> change to Rust or the ecosystem, you don't need to follow the RFC process.
 > Instead, you can just jump to [implementation](#impl).
 >
 > You can find the official guidelines for when to open an RFC [here][rfcwhen].